obreitwi/py-rpush/README.md

 The URL can then be send to others and only those can access the file.

+The successor to `rpush` is [`asfa`](https://github.com/obreitwi/asfa), extending its functionality and only using a single ssh connection per call.

     Usage:
         rpush [-v] [--config <cfg>] [-H <host>] [-u] list [<num> ...] rpush [-v] [--config <cfg>] [-H <host>] clean (all|<num> ...)